kby-ai/FaceLivenessDetection-Windows/README.md

 ### 2. Setup and Test
   - Clone the project:
-    ```
+    ```bash
     git clone https://github.com/kby-ai/FaceLivenessDetection-Windows.git
     ```
-  - Download the model from Google Drive and unzip: [click here](https://drive.google.com/file/d/1bYl0p5uHXuTQoETdbRwYLpd3huOqA3wY/view?usp=share_link)
+  - Download the model from `Google Drive` and unzip: [click here](https://drive.google.com/file/d/1bYl0p5uHXuTQoETdbRwYLpd3huOqA3wY/view?usp=share_link)

   - Run the python code:
-    ```
+    ```bash
     python test.py
     ```
-  - Send us the machine code and then we will give you a license key.
+  - Send us the `machine code` and then we will give you a license key.

-    After that, update the license.txt file by overwriting the license key that you received.
+    After that, update the `license.txt` file by overwriting the license key that you received.
 Then, run python code again.

     ![image](https://github.com/kby-ai/FaceLivenessDetection-Windows/assets/125717930/345cb742-cef3-43b4-b46a-c84c94087826)